-In a column published in Industry Week, Harry Moser, the founder and president of the Reshoring Initiative, said the push to bring back jobs got off to a good start under President Donald Trump due to tax cuts and reductions in regulations.
+In a column published in Industry Week, Harry Moser, the founder and president of the Reshoring Initiative, said the push to bring back jobs got off to a good start under former President Donald Trump due to tax cuts and reductions in regulations.

 However, Moser wrote, tariff policies and other uncertainty put a damper on that progress.

 The COVID-19 pandemic of 2020, ironically, actually helped U.S. manufacturing.
 Moser said that the pandemic encouraged local production with shorter supply chains and fewer people handling merchandise.